Step-by-Step Guide to Sea Freight From China to Iraq

 3. Export Customs Clearance in China

-• Submitting Required Documents: This step requires submitting documentation, including the bill of lading, commercial invoice, and packing list to the customs authorities in China.
+• Submitting Required Documents: This step requires submitting documentation such as the commercial invoice, packing list, and export declaration details (including HS code) to the customs authorities in China.

 4. Loading and Ocean Transportation